 A Week (Or Longer) Prior:

-Always plan out your study time.
-If you can, begin studying well in advance, two weeks is optimal however, one week can give you enough time to properly plan for your test.
+- Always plan out your study time.
+If you can, begin studying well in advance.
+Two weeks is optimal, however, one week can give you enough time to properly plan for your test.

-Study a little everyday leading up to the test.
+- Study a little every day leading up to the test.
 Break up the material in chunks.

-Rewrite your notes.
+- Rewrite your notes.
 Read them aloud and try to memorize as much information as you can.

-Partner up with a study partner.
+- Partner up with a study partner.
 Partner work is a very effective way to study.
 Remember to stay focused when working with a partner.

-Use Quizlet This a great online resource for studying!
+- Use Quizlet.
+This a great online resource for studying!

 Day Before The Test:

-Get plenty of rest the night before the test.
+- Get plenty of rest the night before the test.

 - Eat healthy food so you have the energy to stay focused while taking the test.

-Review your material before you go to bed.
+- Review your material before you go to bed.
 Studies have shown that studying before you go to bed leads to greater retention of the material.

 The Day of The Test:

-Read the questions thoroughly.
+- Read the questions thoroughly.
 Re-read any questions if necessary.

-If the test is a multiple choice format, read all the choices before choosing your answer.
+- If the test is a multiple choice format, read all the choices before choosing your answer.

-Always take an educated guess and select your answer.
+- Always take an educated guess and select your answer.
 Implement the process of elimination.

-Do the easiest problem first, this will boost your confidence and give you some momentum on the test.
+- Do the easiest problem first.
+This will boost your confidence and give you some momentum on the test.

-If you don’t know an answer skip it, go on with the rest of the test and go back to it later.
+- If you don’t know an answer, skip it.
+Go on with the rest of the test and go back to it later.
 There may be something on another part of the test that can help you out with the question.

-Check over your test after you are done.
+- Check over your test after you are done.